 Intrusion Detection System (IDS)

 An intrusion detection system or IDS is like a burglar alarm on your Windows VPS Server.
-It keeps a record of which files were changed when and alerts you of anything new or altered.
+It keeps a record of when & which files were changed and alerts you of any new alterations.
 This is critical because hackers usually try to replace binary applications.
-Apply IDS to save your Server from the threat.
+Apply IDS to save your server from such threat.